Attraction tickets | TicketLens

 how to get there

-It is easy to get to the Moulin Rouge via public transport.
-It’s right across the road from Blanche metro station, which is on line 2 of the Paris Metro, and around the corner from Place de Clichy, which is served by lines 2 and 13 of the metro and bus numbers 21, 30, 54, 68, 74, 80, and 95, and night bus numbers N01, N02, N15, and N51.
-The Moulin Rouge has a deal with the nearby Clichy Montmartre car park for reduced car parking.
+The Moulin Rouge is easily accessible by public transport: it is located directly opposite the Blanche metro station on line 2 of the Paris metro.
+Just around the corner is also the Place de Clichy, which is served by metro lines 2 and 13, bus lines 21, 30, 54, 68, 74, 80, and 95, as well as night buses N01, N02, N15, and N51.
+Guests of the Moulin Rouge have the option to park at a reduced rate in the nearby Clichy Montmartre parking garage.

 How useful was this page?